School Priorities 2017/18

 · We have encouraged pupils and families to read and discuss written texts much more at home.

 We have further, powerful and necessary improvements to make during the Autumn term too.
 We do not need to wait for an Ofsted report to see that we should make some improvements - we are already helping our staff and pupils to have much more productive lessons.
-2016/17 should be a very positive year for us.
+2017 to 2018 should be a very positive year for us.